-An emergency is not life threatening if you have the solution to the problem.
-Electrolyte packets are easy to keep for months and are there for use when you need them – usually 8 PM on a Friday.
+An emergency is not life-threatening if you have the solution to the problem.
+Electrolyte packets are easy to keep for months and are there for use when you need them – usually 8 p.m. on a Friday.
 This underused route is usually added after recovery but should be used before and during illness for a much better chance of saving the litter.
 With oral electrolytes, it’s easy to support the whole litter when you think they are getting sick and also during treatment.
 With electrolyte support, littermates may never get sick.

 Oral electrolytes have salts plus glucose or dextrose for energy.
-RE-SORB®
+Re-Sorb®

 Injectable fluids are used early in the course of diarrhea or vomiting.
-The earlier we use electrolytes the better the neonate or adult can fight the infection.
-Fluids given SQ (under the skin) or IP (around the intestine in tummy) can help to catch up the fluid deficit when swallowing is not possible and is the best route when vomiting is present.
+The earlier we use electrolytes, the better the neonate or adult can fight the infection.
+Fluids given SQ (under the skin) or IP (around the intestine in tummy) can help catch up the fluid deficit when swallowing is not possible, and it is the best route when vomiting is present.

 It is important to get fluid in the animal and either option will work.
-A 5% dextrose solution can be added to any SQ or IP fluids and often an antibiotic can be used in the fluids to avoid pilling an animal that is vomiting.
+A 5% dextrose solution can be added to any SQ or IP fluids.
+Often an antibiotic can be used in the fluids to avoid pilling an animal that is vomiting.
 Be sure to ask for guidance if you are not familiar with calculating the addition of antibiotics to your fluids.

-When an animal has severe diarrhea or vomiting – take them to the Veterinarian as you need IV fluids to prevent a disastrous situation.
+When an animal has severe diarrhea or vomiting, take them to the veterinarian as you need IV fluids to prevent a disastrous situation.
 IV fluids with added Potassium can be given to speed recovery and save the animal’s life.